 Some of the palaces are famous for cherry blossom viewing in April, namely Gyeongbokgung, Deoksugung, and Changgyeonggung.

-(If you wear a hanbok you get free entry to the palaces; this is especially popular with bus tour groups, as well as smaller groups of local girls dressing up for a day out.
-There’s a hanbok rental shop just east of Gyeongbokgung’s front wall)
+(If you wear a hanbok you get free entry to the palaces; this is especially popular with bus tour groups, as well as smaller groups of tourists and locals dressing up for a day out.
+You can arrange hanbok rental here*)

 The most impressive and expansive of the 5 Seoul palaces, Gyeongbokgung was the original palace (construction began in 1395) and was historically the main seat of royalty, though that moved to Changdeokgung following the Japanese invasions in the late 1500s as Gyeongbokgung wasn’t rebuilt until the 1800s.